jayjay-05/FidgieQlickr/README.md

 #### 4. Analyze Data
 After each use, the web server receives the data.
-Due to time consideration and the complexity to intergrating MATLAB and a web server together.
-We made an assumption that the MATLAB sketch will open a .txt document.
+Due to time consideration and the complexity to intergrating MATLAB and a web server together, we made an assumption that the MATLAB sketch will open a .txt document.
 The sketch analyzes the txt file by spilting the data into two arrays based on the identifier, 1 or 2.

 ```matlab